Before You Go

-Craig Mountain Fire Information
+Craig Mountain WMA

 Craig Mountain's primary purpose is to enhance wildlife and wildlife habitat, but it offers many outdoor opportunities for the public.
 Recreational use of the WMA includes hunting, fishing, hiking, biking, horseback riding, camping, wildlife viewing, sightseeing, mushroom and berry picking, OHV riding, and winter sports activities.
 The entire WMA is open to non-motorized travel year-round.
 Motorized vehicles are limited to existing roads and seasonal restrictions.